hazlamahedich/seomax-newsetup/memory-bank/progress.md

 - [ ] Add export functionality for feedback data

 ## Current Status
-Successfully completed Phase 1-8 implementation, including all core features required for keyword research and analysis.
+Successfully completed Phase 1-13 implementation, including all core features required for keyword research, analysis, and SEO auditing.
 The application now has a fully functional project management system, keyword research interface with AI-powered analysis, and a domain overview dashboard.
-We have also rebuilt and improved the authentication system and dashboard layout in Phase 9, and implemented a complete projects page with CRUD functionality in Phase 10.
-Phase 11 is now largely complete with the implementation of the LLM management system.
-Phase 12 for SEO Audit and Reporting features is also well underway with the implementation of PDF export functionality.
+We have also rebuilt and improved the authentication system and dashboard layout in Phase 9, implemented a complete projects page with CRUD functionality in Phase 10, and completed Phase 11 with the implementation of the LLM management system.
+Phase 12 for SEO Audit and Reporting features has been completed with the implementation of PDF export functionality.
+Phase 13 is now complete with the implementation of comprehensive SEO analyzer services.
+We have also implemented the backlink analysis features from Phase 15, including CommonCrawl integration, backlink quality evaluation, and educational/government backlink identification.
+The social media integration has been completed with profile detection, verification, metric collection, and integration analysis features.
+Phase 17 is now complete with the implementation of competitive analysis system.

 The SEO Audit features currently implemented include:
 - Basic audit report generation with categories and scores